-Note that satellite manuevers, data downlink issues, and other events can introduce data gaps into the ICESat-2 suite of products.
-As ATL03 acts as the bridge between the lower level, instrumentation-specific data and the higher-level products, the ICESat-2 Science Computing Facility maintains an ongoing list of ATL03 data gaps (.xlsx) that users can download and consult.
+Note that satellite maneuvers, data downlink issues, and other events can introduce data gaps into the ICESat-2 suite of products.
+As ATL03 acts as the bridge between the lower level, instrumentation-specific data and the higher-level products.
+On the data set landing page under technical references users can download and consult a regularly updated list of ATL03 data gaps (.xlsx).